mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Da: Yeah and those where.
 There are games where you are in a world and you have to move around the world like pac-man (points down and moves an imaginary character around),
 Te: nod
 Da: There are games where things drop down like Tetris
 Te: … game.
-You could have a game where every 15 seconds 10 seconds you could add and enemy to such and such a random number between such and such (holds up hands to indicate paremeters).
+You could have a game where every 15 seconds 10 seconds you could add and enemy to such and such a random number between such and such (holds up hands to indicate parameters).
 You could block it somewhere.
 Da: So instead of.. instead of the world… the world being sideways.
 We could have the world being looked down on. (reindicates the change of perspective)
 Te: Hmm.
 How should I do this then?
 Da: That’s a good question.
 Shall we ask Mick to see if that would mess things up or not?